hablatraining/git-learning/README.md

 > Let's create a Personal Token Access ([PAT]) following the official documentation.

 ### 3.2 Working with others 1 (fetching)

+The [git fetch] command syncs your local and remote repositories, so if new tags or branches have been created or updated, now will be visible and available to work with them.

 <details><summary>ℹ️⚡ℹ️ Synopsis</summary>

 ```bash